SFOE/SSMDS/Specification.md

 ## Overview

-A sharing system operator is identified by a unique system_id.
-The operator owns stations and vehicles.
-Every station and vehicle belongs to a certain system.
+A sharing **system** operator is identified by a unique system_id and described by at least a name and a language.

+A **station** is a place described by coordinates where vehicles are positioned.
+Every station belongs to a sharing system.

+A **vehicle** is a shared mobility asset such as a bike.
+When its not used it belongs to a station.
+Every vehicle belongs to a sharing system.

 ![alt text](https://github.com/SFOE/SwissSharedMobility/blob/master/images/SwissSharedMobility_overview.png)

-The following services are available:
+To address to data exchange based on the defined entities, the following services are established:

-Mandatory
+Mandatory:
  * [SwissSharedMobilityPushSystem](https://github.com/SFOE/SwissSharedMobility/blob/master/Specification.md#swisssharedmobilitypushsystem)
  * [SwissSharedMobilityPushStation](https://github.com/SFOE/SwissSharedMobility/blob/master/Specification.md#swisssharedmobilitypushstation)
  * [SwissSharedMobilityPushVehicles](https://github.com/SFOE/SwissSharedMobility/blob/master/Specification.md#swisssharedmobilitypushvehicles)

-Optional
+Optional:
 * SwissSharedMobilityPushHours (not available yet)
 * SwissSharedMobilityPushCalendar (not available yet)
 * SwissSharedMobilityPushRegions (not available yet)